+Cmcs is the integer value of target code rate R x 1024 from Table 6.1.4.1-1;

 R is signaled code rate in DCI.

+EUCI is the rate matching output sequence length obtained from subclause 6.3.2.4.1.3 of [5, TS 38.212];

+OCSI-2,n is the number of n-th CSI-part2 bits;

+LCSI-2 is the number of CRC bits for CSI-part2 defined according to Subclause 6.3.1.2.1 of [5, TS 38.212];

+N'Rep is the number of CSI-Part2 reports after omission;

 If the UE is in an active semi-persistent CSI reporting configuration on PUSCH, the CSI reporting is deactivated when either the downlink BWP or the uplink BWP is changed.
 Another activation command is required to enables the semi-persistent CSI reporting.